eZmaxinc/eZmax-SDK-go/docs/CommonResponseErrorWrongFranchiseoffice.md

 ### NewCommonResponseErrorWrongFranchiseoffice

-`func NewCommonResponseErrorWrongFranchiseoffice(fkiFranchiseagenceID int32, sFranchiseagenceName string, fkiFranchiseofficeID int32, iFranchiseofficeCode string, ) *CommonResponseErrorWrongFranchiseoffice`
+`func NewCommonResponseErrorWrongFranchiseoffice(sErrorMessage string, eErrorCode FieldEErrorCode, fkiFranchiseagenceID int32, sFranchiseagenceName string, fkiFranchiseofficeID int32, iFranchiseofficeCode string, ) *CommonResponseErrorWrongFranchiseoffice`

 NewCommonResponseErrorWrongFranchiseoffice instantiates a new CommonResponseErrorWrongFranchiseoffice object This constructor will assign default values to properties that have it defined,